National Apprenticeship Week 2026: Celebrating Skills for Life

 The government's increased apprenticeship budget of £3.075 billion represents the largest uplift since the levy's introduction in 2017.
 This £345 million increase signals recognition that apprenticeships constitute essential infrastructure for economic competitiveness.
 Foundation apprenticeships launched in August 2025 across construction, engineering, health, and digital sectors further expand pathways for individuals entering critical industries.

 Research demonstrates that apprenticeships generate substantial returns.
-For every £1 invested in apprenticeships, the UK economy gains £21 according to analysis from Lloyds Banking Group.
-Apprentices generate average annual revenue of £33,759 for their employers whilst developing sector-specific competencies that directly support business objectives.
+For every £1 invested in apprenticeships, the UK economy gains £21, according to analysis from Lloyds Banking Group.
+Apprentices generate an average annual revenue of £33,759 for their employers whilst developing sector-specific competencies that directly support business objectives.

 The apprenticeship levy enables organisations with annual payrolls exceeding £3 million to fund training programmes through their existing contributions.
 Employers not subject to the levy benefit from government funding covering 95% of training costs, making apprenticeships financially accessible across business sizes.